-To put it simply, a man carries a woman (usually a Damsel in Distress) in his arms — one arm under her legs and the other supporting her back like a groom carrying his bride.
-Usually denotes or foreshadows a romantic relationship between the characters or a major difference in their physical strength.
-Often both.
-Also called a princess carry.
+A man carries a woman in his arms — one arm under her legs and the other supporting her back like a groom carrying his bride.
+It usually denotes or foreshadows a romantic relationship between the characters or a major difference in their physical strength or both.
+It's also called a princess carry.

 Variations of this trope are common and include:

 Having the carry-ee bang their head against the doorframe when the couple try this while walking through a door.

 When the participants aren't romantically involved, expect fans to cite this as "proof" that they really are.